 After years of trying to figure it out, I’ve discovered a scripture marking system that’s working for me.
 I’ve been meaning to share it with you for months.
 Here it is.

 My old set of the 1979/1981 editions of the Standard Works have seen better days.
-There are some pages I wish I could tear out and replace because the markings are so, so, er, distracting.
-I got a new set of scriptures when I was called as bishop, but was reluctant to put a mark in them until I figured out a workable system.
+There are some pages I wish I could tear out and replace because the markings are so distracting.
+I got a new set of scriptures when I was called as bishop [in 2005], but was reluctant to put a mark in them until I figured out a better, more workable system.
 I have found one and have been using it for months now.

-The system uses a spectrum of colors—red, orange, yellow, green, blue, purple, and black.
+The system uses a spectrum of colors.
 Each color represents a set of topics.
-On one end, red is dedicated to Christ and His atonement, the gospel, salvation, and the resurrection.
-On the other end of the spectrum is black which is for Satan and his minions.
+On one end, red is dedicated to Christ and His Atonement, the gospel, salvation, and the resurrection.
+On the other end of the spectrum is black or gray, which is dedicated to wickedness, Satan, and his minions.

-- Orange: Covenants, laws, revelation†, commandments, doctrine, history, prophecy†.
+- Orange: Covenants, laws, revelation*, commandments, prophecy*, doctrine, history

-- Black or Gray: Satan, evil spirits, evil doers.
+- Black or Gray: Satan, evil spirits, evil doers, great wickedness†

-I love having a plan for marking my scriptures, especially one that makes sense without being overly complicated.
-It's a delight to rediscover the scriptures by marking a new set as I am now.
+I love having a plan for marking my scriptures, especially one that makes sense without being too complicated.
+It’s a delight to rediscover the scriptures by marking them anew.
 I recommend it.

 P.S.
 For a post on studying the scriptures as a family, see “How Our Family Does Scripture Study.”

 P.P.S.
 This post has been edited.
 The original post was published in 2008, with adjustments in 2011, 2015, and 2020.